 Other Permitting Issues

 While the CEC has overriding authority in California to site and license new power plants, the CEC process requires simultaneous review and full participation by all state and local agencies, as well as coordination with federal agencies.
 In addition, the CEC works closely with interested public organizations and individuals to ensure full participation in the licensing process.
-Because the Project is being developed with participation by Tejon, ENA and Tejon have worked to identify and address key public issues and to build local support for the Project.
-[Is this true?]PEF has established a local office, which is being used as a focal point for local initiatives.
-[True?]In addition, a committee has been formed from representatives of local constituencies to assist ENA in decision-making on local issues.
-Public workshops and hearings have been conducted and will be ongoing throughout and after the CEC application process.

 Below are briefs descriptions of the some of the major issues surrounding the Project:

-Agriculture/Soils.
-Though no active agricultural activities are occurring thereon, the Site is subject to the Williamson Act, a state land use policy that serves to preserve open space and agricultural land and prevent commercial development.
+Agricultural Restriction.
+The Site is currently subject to the Williamson Act, a state land use policy that serves to preserve open space and agricultural land and prevent commercial development.
 It is implemented by creating a voluntary contract between property owners and the county.
 In return, the property owners receive favorable property tax treatment.
-ENA is currently coordinating efforts to remove the Site from the Williamson Act.
+PEF is seeking a cancellation of a Williamson Act contract between Tejon and Kern County that currently encumbers the Site.
+The Kern County Planning Department is currently scheduled to make its recommendation concerning such cancellation on August 24, 2000, and the Kern County Board of Supervisors is expected to render its decision concerning such cancellation on September 12, 2000.
 Other Tejon land in the area has been successfully removed from the Williamson Act; however, none was used as a power plant site.

 Air Quality.
-The air quality aspects of the Project are subject to lead agency review and approval by the San Joaquin Valley Unified Air Pollution Control District (“SJVUAPCD”) which has principal responsibility for meeting federal and state air quality standards in the region and for permitting new resources of air pollution.
-The Project will be a major source subject to SJVUAPCD new source review requirements which require (1) an air quality impact analysis, (2) offset of pollutant emission increases in excess of specified thresholds and (3) application of BAC standards.
+The air quality aspects of the Project are subject to lead agency review and approval by the Air District which has principal responsibility for meeting federal and state air quality standards in the region and for permitting new resources of air pollution.
+The Project will be a major source subject to Air District new source review requirements which require (1) an air quality impact analysis, (2) offset of pollutant emission increases in excess of specified thresholds and (3) application of BACT standards.

 The Project location is in an area designated as a federal and state non-attainment area for ozone (and NO2 and VOC as precursors) and PM10 (NO2 and SO2 as precursors).
 The area is attainment for all other criteria pollutants, although most are designated precursors which are essentially treated as non-attainment pollutants under state and local regulations.
 While they are precursors under state/local rules, both NO2 and SO2 are officially attainment pollutants and are, thus, also subject to PSD requirements under federal regulations.
-Approximately 49 km (31 miles) north of the project site, Bakersfield is currently designated non-attainment for CO.
-However, it is anticipated by SJVUAPCD to be redesignated attainment in response to air quality improvements.
+Approximately 49 km (31 miles) north of the Site, Bakersfield is currently designated as non-attainment for CO.
+However, the Air District expects Bakersfield will be re-classified as a CO attainment area in response to recent air quality improvements.

+The Air District is in the Environmental Protection Agency’s Region 9 Zone, along with the South Coast Air Quality Management District (“SCAQMD”).
+For the purposes of new source review, SCAQMD has essentially defined BACT to be identical to the Lowest Available Emissions Rate (“LAER”).
+Recent SCAQMD guidelines implemented in August 1998 require a BACT NOX standard of 2.5 ppmvd for new generation facilities.
+PEF is being permitted to meet the same stringent air quality requirements as those promulgated by the SCAQMD.

+State and federal laws require “major” new sources of criteria pollutants that are locating in non-attainment areas to mitigate their impact on ambient air quality.
+The Project is classified as a “major” new source of precursors of ozone (NOx and VOC) by Rule 2201 – New and Modified Stationary Source Review.
+Kern County is classified as a Serious Ozone Non-Attainment Area.
+The Project, therefore, will be required to mitigate its impact on attainment of ambient air quality standards for ozone.
+This will be accomplished by acquiring ERCs.